-307 2.
-10. Conservation and Management
+2.10.
+Conservation and Management

 Indigenous communities in the study area depend on plant genetic resources for livelihood sustenance.
 They have developed selective conservation methods to protect these plants including AYB.
-Conservation of AYB is accomplished through collection of dried fruits at maturity when the green fruits become brownish within the months of December to February.
-This is usually after harvesting the yams (Dioscorea spp) with which AYB was staked with in the farm.
-The most common in situ conservation techniques used were restrictions on use (eating just a fraction of the entire seeds harvested), hanging the dried fruits beside the cooking fire ether inside the kitchen or outside, beside the house and or storing the seeds in calabash gourds, earthenware's, plastic cans and bottles.
+Conservation of AYB is accomplished through the collection of dried fruits at maturity when the green fruits become brownish within the months of December to February.
+This is usually after harvesting the yams (Dioscorea spp.) with which AYB was staked with in the farm.
+The most common in situ conservation techniques used were restrictions on use (eating just a fraction of the entire seeds harvested), hanging the dried fruits beside the cooking fire ether inside the kitchen or outside, beside the house and or storing the seeds in calabash gourds, earthenware, plastic cans and bottles.
 Some of the respondents just tie up the dried fruits in bundles and place them on any dry platform outside the house (Figure 9).

 Figure 9.
-Sphenostylis stenocarpa.
-(A) Mature but not ready for harvest fruits of African yam bean.
-(B)- dried fruits, (C)-dried harvested fruits stored beside the house by one of the respondents.
+Sphenostylis stenocarpa. (a) Mature but not ready to harvest the fruits of the African yam bean; (b) dried fruits; (c) dried harvested fruits stored beside the house by one of the respondents.
 Photo © Adewale and Nnamani.

 All these conservation methods often expose the seeds to pathogens thereby making them vulnerable to spoilage.
-This is in line with the reports by [46] who noted that seeds of AYB were usually heavily infected with quite a number of pathogens.
-With respect to this, considerable efforts, programs and policies should be made to aid to conserve AYB seeds in the study zones.
-This is in line with the report of [47] that, to conserve underutilized species effectively, holistic approaches which include both the ex-situ and in-situ techniques must be planned to complementary the local conservation strategies.
+This is in line with the reports by the UNESCO [46] that seeds of AYB were usually heavily infected with quite a number of pathogens.
+With respect to this, considerable efforts, programs and policies should be made to aid the conservation of AYB seeds in the study zones.
+This is in line with the report of [47] that, to conserve underutilized species effectively, holistic approaches which include both the ex-situ and in-situ techniques must be planned to complement the local conservation strategies.

-The remaining seeds of the 34 accessions of AYB used in this project were conserved ex-situ in germplasm conservation unit of Biotechnology Research and Development Centre, Ebonyi State University Abakaliki, Nigeria and germplasm screening laboratory, Department of Crop Production and Protection, Faculty of Agriculture, Obafemi Awolowo University, Ile-Ife, Nigeria.
+The remaining seeds of the 34 accessions of AYB used in this project were conserved ex-situ in the germplasm conservation unit of the Biotechnology Research and Development Centre, Ebonyi State University Abakaliki, Nigeria and germplasm screening laboratory, Department of Crop Production and Protection, Faculty of Agriculture, Obafemi Awolowo University, Ile-Ife, Nigeria.

-341 3.
-Conclusions and Recommendations
+3. Conclusions and Recommendations